JakeTreska/Jake-Treska/README.md

 Deep learning pipeline to classify Alzheimer’s progression from MRI data with 82% accuracy during a research internship at Stanford SLAC.

 🚁 AI Drone Simulation
-An autonomous drone navigation project using Unity, PPO, and reinforcement learning to simulate intelligent mission control.
+An autonomous drone navigation project using Unity, PPO, and reinforcement learning.

 ---